czardoz/libtelnetsrv/README.rst

 Install
 -------

-telnetsrv is available through the Cheeseshop.
+libtelnetsrv is available through the Cheeseshop.
 You can use easy_install or pip to perform the installation.

 ::

- easy_install telnetsrv
+ easy_install libtelnetsrv

 or

 ::

- pip install telnetsrv
+ pip install libtelnetsrv

 Note that there are no dependancies defined, but if you want to use the green version, you must also install gevent or eventlet.
 If you wish to use the SSH server, you must also install paramiko.